jimbarryyo/hello-world/README.md

 # hello-world
 this is my first repo
 i'm using it to learn github
-at the moment, i'm editing in this branch, not master
+i edited it in branch, but this is now master